MAGICGrants/so-simple-theme/_posts/blog/2022-07-12-Introducing-Memberships.md

 You may optionally pass on any/all of these perks if you like.

 * A Matrix account with E2E encrypted messages on the MAGIC Grants server, which is profesionally administered by Element for high uptime.
-* A special flair on the r/Monero subreddit that says `MAGIC Monero Fund Member`.
+* A special flair on participating subreddits that are related to the fund you donate to.
 * Recognition on our website.

 ## Membership Cost